When to Use Kafka vs Databricks: A Practical Decision Framework

 Ideal Use Cases for Kafka:

-• Milliseconds to seconds latency requirements
+• Sub-second to low-seconds latency requirements (typically <5 seconds end-to-end)

-• Event-driven microservice architectures
+• Event-driven microservice architectures requiring decoupling

-• High throughput scenarios (millions of events/second)
+• High throughput scenarios (thousands to millions of events/second)

-• Broadcasting events to multiple downstream systems
+• Broadcasting events to multiple downstream systems with guaranteed ordering per partition

 Real-World Examples: